 Single mother down payment assistance programs

-- Pinellas County, Florida, First-time Homebuyer Program helps with down payment and closing costs assistance with a $7,500, zero percent interest loan that is deferred until you sell, refinance, or payoff the home.
+- Pinellas County, Florida, First-time Homebuyer Program helps with down payment and closing costs assistance with a $7,500, zero percent interest loan that is deferred until you sell, refinance, or payoff the home

 Best home loans for single moms

-No matter where you live, there are several mortgages to look into if you’re a single mom.
-Each have low down payment requirements, less strict credit requirements, and/or different mortgage insurance requirements.
+For example, each loan type below has low down payment requirements, less strict credit requirements, and/or different mortgage insurance requirements.

 “You should investigate these loan options for your situation with your lender,” says Gundersen.